Bokjan/wcbot/README.md

 Performance|High|Low
 Extensibility|High|N/A

 This time, we develop `wcbot` from scratch.
-Performance and R&D efficiency are improved a lot. `tlinux` native means there's only a gcc 4.8.5 (C++11).
+Performance and R&D efficiency are improved a lot. `tlinux` native means there's only a gcc 4.8.5 (C++11) provided.

 # Prerequisites
 - CMake 3.1 +